kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 736   | 2130706433 katrina OPEN
 ```

-If the handle is closed from the server side trackConnections is not updated by default, .z.pc must be invoked manually
+If the handle is closed from the server side trackConnections is not updated by default, .z.pc must be invoked manually.

 ```
 q)trackConnections